 Advice for Getting the Best Results in your Photos

 1. Dress modestly.
 During your session I will have you sitting, squatting, leaning, standing, and possibly laying down and your outfits need to be able to keep up.
-Do a sitting test--Sit on the floor with your legs bent.
-If others will be able to see your underwear, don't choose that outfit.
+Jeans and dresses/skirts that are just above the knee or longer are ideal.
 Also, please don't choose tops that show your cleavage.

-2. Avoid neon, light colors AND WHITE.
+2. Avoid wearing neon colors or very bright shades.
 When it is sunny outside, neon and light colors reflect onto your face and turn your face the color of the shirt.
 Not flattering.
-White is fine in shade and on cloudy days, but in sunshine, it's hard to photograph.
-For the best photos, choose medium to dark shades as they are the most flattering on camera.
+Try medium to dark shades as they are the most flattering on camera.